DrPanigrahi/RoboND-Kinematics-Project/RoboND_Kinematics_Project_Writeup.md

 	Processing triggers for libc-bin (2.23-0ubuntu10) ...
 ```

-Now that we have succesfullly installed the dependencies, let's try installing either gazebo 8 or gazebo 9.
+Now that we have succesfullly installed the dependencies, let's try installing gazebo 8.
 ```sh
 $ sudo apt-get clean
 $ sudo apt-get update